 - Search engines

-The lawsuit was filed when a user felt that the site violated the Americans with Disabilities Act (1990).
+The lawsuit was filed when a user felt the site violated the Americans with Disabilities Act (1990).
 If you have a website targeting the States, you need to ensure you comply with the ADA by providing information for each image you upload.

 Google and other search engines cannot ‘see’ images themselves, but they use machine learning to look at the variables in and around each picture — including alt-text.